sparkfun/SparkFun_XRP_Controller/docs/hardware_overview.md

 [![Photo highlighting the motor drivers.](./assets/img/XRP_Controller-Motor_Drivers.jpg){ width="400"}](./assets/img/XRP_Controller-Motor_Drivers.jpg "Click to enlarge")
 </figure>

 The term H-bridge comes from how this circuit design looks on a schematic diagram.
-It has four internal switches that control whether the motor spins Clockwise (CW), Counter Clockwise (CCW), Short Break (to slow the motor) or Stop (completely stop the motor).
-When going through the XRP Robotics Kit curriculum you'll learn how to program the robot to tell the motor drivers to control the motors' speed and direction.
+It has four internal switches that control whether the motor spins Clockwise (CW), Counter Clockwise (CCW), Coasts (no drive power), and Stops.
+When going through the XRP Kit curriculum you'll learn how to program the robot to tell the motor drivers to control the motors' speed and direction.

 ## 6-Dof IMU

 The 6-DoF (Degrees of Freedom) IMU (Inertial Measurement Unit) combines an accelerometer and gyroscope into a single IC (integrated circuit).
-This sensor lets you to measure the robot's acceleration in three dimensions and also measure the orientation and angle of the robot.
+This sensor lets you measure the robot's acceleration in three dimensions and also measure the orientation and angle of the robot.

 <figure markdown>
 [![Photo highlighting the 6 DoF IMU.](./assets/img/XRP_Controller-IMU.jpg){ width="400"}](./assets/img/XRP_Controller-IMU.jpg "Click to enlarge")
 </figure>

 The accelerometer in this chip has four measurement ranges of &plusmn;2/&plusmn;4/&plusmn;8/&plusmn;16 g.
-These ranges allow you to customize the limits of The gyroscope has five selectable measurement ranges of &plusmn;125/&plusmn;250/&plusmn;500/&plusmn;1000/&plusmn;2000 DPS (degrees per second).
+These ranges allow you to customize the limits of the acceleration forces measured.
+The gyroscope has five selectable measurement ranges of &plusmn;125/&plusmn;250/&plusmn;500/&plusmn;1000/&plusmn;2000 DPS (degrees per second).

 ## Power Components